IthacaThings/ttn-multitech-cm/README.md

 Before you start you need to make a copy of this git repo and configure it for your TTN organization.

-## Clone this repo into your own GitHub org or account
+## Fork this repo into your own Github account

 XXX

 ##  Install Anisble
 The machine on which you run Ansible is called the *Control Machine*.
-It's easiest to do this on Linux or macOS.
-Instructions for installing
+This setup has been tested on macOS (with Home Brew), Linux and under Windows Subsystem for Linux using Ansible 2.2.

-Ansible
+Instructions for installing Ansible
 [can be found here](https://docs.ansible.com/ansible/intro_installation.html).

 ## Fetch the upstream files